smilodon76/RXOS-amdOS-zergpool/README.md

 user:rxos
 pass:1

-change password with $ sudo passwd rxos
+if you want change password with $ sudo passwd rxos

 for all commands type $ rxos-help